 Women and families who are interested in using insurance benefits can request a quote of benefits.
 This can typically be provided within 48 hours.

-For school-age women, we will also request to connect with her current or most recent school.
-The educational staff at Timberline Knolls Academy will be part of the process of assessing the woman's need for support in the classroom.
+For adolescent women, we will also request to connect with her current or most recent school.
+The educational staff at Timberline Knolls Academy will be part of the process of assessing the woman’s need for support in the classroom.

 Our counselors can initiate the admission review process based on information provided by a loved one.
 We typically require a personal phone conversation with the woman or girl prior to extending a formal offer of admission.
 The admissions counselor will work with family members to determine when that’s appropriate.